 - Roast in oven until tender inside and crispy outside.

 Pro Tip: *Don't annihilate the potatoes - gently squish about halfway through.
 If some potato chunks break away when squishing, just push them back in.
 The stray bits become super crunchy, buttery, and delicious as they bake.

 While the potatoes are roasting, make sauce, toppings, and garnishes of choice.

-Some popular and delicious sauces that pair well with potatoes: sour cream and chives/green onions, vegan cheese (add the last few minutes of roasting), creamy savory sauces like tahini or tangy, creamy sauces like tzatziki, tartar sauce or pesto.
-More suggestions on my vegan drizzles and sauces page.
+Some popular and delicious sauces that pair well with potatoes: sour cream and chives/green onions, dairy free cheese (add the last few minutes of roasting), tahini, vegan tzatziki or tartar sauce.
+More vegan sauces recipes.

 Here's some suggestions for serving crispy vegan smashed potatoes: